Rutherford Light Horse expedition

 The Rutherford Light Horse expedition was a punitive military excursion launched against the Lower, Middle, and Overhill Cherokee settlements of the Cherokee Indians in the Appalachian region of North Carolina.
-This was in retaliation for the Native Indian attacks made against the European American settlements of the Watauga Association in July 1776, in an early action of the American War of Independence.
+This was in retaliation for the Native Indian strikes made against the European American settlements of the Watauga Association in July 1776, in an early action of the American War of Independence.
 The expedition, which took place on the American frontier and resulted in the destruction of six Cherokee towns, ran from October 17 until November 16, 1776.
-The adventure only concluded when the troop was forced to turn back due to a lack of supplies.
+The excursion only concluded when the troop was forced to turn back due to a lack of supplies.
 It was led by Captain William Moore of the 2nd Rowan County Regiment, acting directly under the command of Brigadier General Griffith Rutherford.

 Background

-Shortly after the outbreak of the Revolutionary War (April 1775), the members of the Watauga Association organized themselves into the extra-legal "Washington District", a region... "loyal to the united colonies..."
+Shortly after the outbreak of the Revolutionary War (April 1775), the members of the Watauga Association organized themselves into the extra-legal "Washington District", a region "...loyal to the united colonies..."
 They promptly formed a Committee of Safety to oversee it.
 In the Spring of 1776, the Washington District Committee of Safety drafted a petition asking the Colony of Virginia to annex the district.
 After Virginia's refusal, a similar petition was drafted (July 5, 1776) asking the North Carolina Assembly to annex the area.
-Shortly thereafter, the Cherokee initiated a plan to drive the settlers out of the area as a prelude to a planned invasion of Virginia.
+Shortly thereafter, the Cherokee initiated a plan to drive the settlers, whom they viewed as trespassers, out of the area as a prelude to a planned invasion of Virginia.
 The first prong of the attack, led by Cherokee war chief, Dragging Canoe, was defeated by colonials at the Battle of Heaton's Station.
 The second prong, led by Abraham of Chilhowee, was routed at Fort Watauga.
 However, the third prong of the attack, led by The Raven, was successful in emptying the Carter Valley of settlers, at least temporarily.

 In response to these attacks, several thousand Virginia militia (under General William Christian) attacked the Overhill towns, in what is today northeast Tennessee.
 The plan of attack was drawn in conjunction with a strategy which called for two thousand South Carolina militiamen (led by Major Andrew Williamson), as well as a small contingent from Georgia, to join up with the combined infantry and cavalry force from North Carolina (under General Rutherford).
 This united, southern army invaded the middle and lower Cherokee towns, and burned over 30 settlements, including the major towns of Tuskegee and Citico.
 The southern and northern forces, however, were unable to link up, due to a lack of supplies, and each group had returned home by mid to late September, 1776.

 At the end of the late summer engagements, Rutherford's force consisted of 1971 "privates of foot" (down from an initial 2500), and about 80 "light horse" cavalry under Captain Moore.